 Also featured in several Korean dramas, the Nine-tailed fox is a popular creature in Korean myth even in the present day.
 Its portrayal in Korean dramas is usually of a beautiful girl cursed to become this creature, one that is unable to find love without entrapment.

 The real legend is even sadder and more horrifying.
 The creature is more fox-like but retains the ability to transform into a beautiful girl so that it could lure men close enough to eat their livers.
-However, if the creature is able to stay off from eating human flesh for a thousand days, it can stay human.
+However, if the creature is able to stay away from eating human flesh for a thousand days, it can stay human.

 4. 용/룡 (미르) Yong/Ryong/Mireu (Dragons)

-Another creature under this category is the gyeryong (계룡), also known as Korean cockatrice or chicken dragon.
+Another creature under this category is the gyeryong (계룡), also known as the Korean cockatrice or chicken dragon.
 They are chariot-pulling beasts for important legendary figures in Korea or for the parents of legendary heroes.

 One of these legends was the founding of one of the three kingdoms of Korea, the Kingdom of Silla.
 It was said that the princess had been born from a large egg of a cockatrice.